-The pop star was in her bedroom eating baby spinach and strips of black Indonesian chicken when her manager came into the room.
+The pop star was in her bedroom eating baby spinach and strips of black Indonesian chicken when her manager came in.

 “Darling,” he said.
 “Do you remember what you asked for for your 24th birthday?”

 “Of course, you idiot,” she said.
 She sat on a pile of pillows made of nanobot-carved memory foam, Mulberry silk and Egyptian cotton.
 They were lined with 24 karat gold.

 She stuffed greens and meat into her mouth.

 “I said I want a bunch of my fans to fucking die.
 They’re so annoying.
 And there’s so many of them!
 They’re so common!
 Worthless.
 Peasants!
 Plebians!
 Proles!”

 “Good,” he said.
 “Well, although I assumed you were joking when you said that, sweet young thing that you are, I have an announcement to make.”